Mexico–Pakistan relations

-Mexico–Pakistan relations are the diplomatic relations between Mexico and Pakistan.
+The nations of Mexico and Pakistan established diplomatic relations in 1955.
 Both nations are members of the United Nations and the World Trade Organization.

 History

 In August 1947, the Dominion of Pakistan (today the Islamic Republic of Pakistan and modern-day Bangladesh) obtained its independence from the British Empire.
 On 19 January 1955, Mexico and Pakistan established diplomatic relations.
 In May 1974, Pakistan opened an embassy in Mexico City.
 In 2007, Mexico opened an embassy in Islamabad, however, due to budget restraints, the embassy closed in 2009 and in its place, honorary consulates were opened in Karachi and Lahore.

-In December 2004, Pakistani President Pervez Musharraf paid an official visit to Mexico and met with Mexican President Vicente Fox.
-In September 2015, the Mexican Senate held a "Week of Pakistan" to celebrate 60 years of diplomatic relations between both nations.
+In December 2004, Pakistani President Pervez Musharraf paid an official visit to Mexico and met with President Vicente Fox.
+During the visit, both leaders discussed supporting a proposal to reform the United Nations.

+In April 2007, Mexican Foreign Undersecretary Lourdes Aranda Bezaury paid a visit to Pakistan to attend the second meeting for consultations mechanism on matters of common interest in Islamabad.
+In March 2015, Pakistani Foreign Vice-Minister Burhanul Islam paid a visit to Mexico and met with members of the Mexican Senate and expressed Pakistan's interest in negotiating a free trade agreement with Mexico.

+In 2023, both nations held their 6th meeting for consultations mechanism on matters of common interest held in Islamabad and attended by the Director General for Africa, Central Asia and Middle East for the Mexican Secretariat of Foreign Affairs Jose Tripp Villanueva.